 Research and photocopying related to Lithuanian passport applications, as well as intensive genealogical research, is conducted on a fee-based schedule.
 For extensive research using our records, we will supply the contact details of an experienced independent researcher.

-Guide to Manuscripts in UCT Libraries
+Guide to Manuscripts and Archives at UCT Libraries

 Rates and Fees: